guangyingyuan/IBM-Cloud-Private-useful-infomation/haproxy.md

 #proxy_vip
 ~~~

+5. Installation ICP

-- /etc/haproxy/haproxy.conf  manual example is not working with latest version of haproxy
+6. Sample haproxy.conf : manual example is not working with latest version of haproxy
 ~~~
 global
       log         127.0.0.1 local2